alexrutar/texproject/README.md

 ```
 to your Texproject system configuration.

-You can also set the `API_TOKEN_GITHUB` environment variable; this has priority over the keyrin option.
+You can also set the `API_TOKEN_GITHUB` environment variable; this has priority over the keyring option.

 When these settings are in place, running `tpr git init` will automatically add this action, as well as the API token, to your GitHub repository.
 In order to upgrade an existing project to include this feature, you can also run